boddhisattva/vending_machine_kata_ruby/README.md

 ## Areas of Improvements
 - Refactor specs further(remove duplicate/unnecessary ones where needed)
 - Refactor existing validation logic across different places/classes to remove duplication where applicable & feasible
+- Current end to end specs have room for improvement to go through the complete session flow

 ### Enhancements/Features to Add
 - Add a more cleaner ability to abort adding a new item(right now we have to give some invalid values while inserting a new item for the menu to reset)
+- If there is no quantity available to purchase an item, it should not display it in the list of available items to purchase
+- Add the ability to purchase multiple quantities of an item at a time